 Dean Rosenthal’s Stones/Water/Time/Breath is experimental music in which a participant or participants choose any body of water and perform a set of actions designed to create a musical performance.
 It was born from an impromptu performance by the composer in May 2012 on Martha’s Vineyard that was later written down as a set of performance steps that can be performed by everyone.
 What is the music?
-In performance, participants, with or without musical training, are invited to explore and inhabit listening spaces that include sound, silence, and the environment, and in group or ensemble performances, community.
+In performance, participants, with or without musical training, are invited to explore and inhabit listening spaces that include sound, silence, and the environment; in solo performances and in group or ensemble performances, different forms of community occur.
 One feature of this work as experimental music is the hope to leave behind the rarified performance practice that can sometimes occur; here the intention is to reach all and extend community.
-This site presents the score, offers downloads in several languages, provides several videos of work that has been established to support Stones/Water/Time/Breath, and catalogues the list of performances.
+This site presents the score, offers downloads in several languages, provides several videos of work that have been established to support Stones/Water/Time/Breath, and catalogues the list of performances.
 In December 2019, Edition Wandelweiser released a recording of several live performances.
 In June 2020, this recording was acquired by the BBC for their archives.
 Listen to Stones/Water/Time/Breath

 In 2015, a “pocket card” that is about the size of a postcard that participants can take with them to their performances, supported in part by a grant from the Martha’s Vineyard Cultural Council, a local agency which is supported by the Massachusetts Cultural Council, a state agency.